Did you know you can freeze avocado? Follow these simple methods and you’ll always have this creamy fruit on hand for all your recipes!

 - Place each piece of fruit into a Ziploc freezer bag and seal tight.

-- Keep in the freezer for 3-6 months for optimum freshness.
+- Label and store in the freezer for up to 3 months for optimum freshness.

 - Cut in half and peel (no need to remove the pit).